kianeutron/NovaCMS/README.md

-# Docker template for PHP projects
+# NovaCMS (MVC scaffolding)
-This repository provides a starting template for PHP application development.
+This repository contains a PHP MVC scaffolding (no CMS logic implemented) suitable as a starting point for NovaCMS.

 It contains:
 * NGINX webserver